NubeEra-Abad/EmpDailyActivities/Medicure-Project/Jenkins-CI/003-Nginx-multi-websites.md

 3. test.com
 ```
 6. For running the three project with separate `domain name` or `sub-domain name` we need to configure everyone separatly.
-7. Navigate to `/etc/nginx/sites-available/` you will file the `default` file for the Nginx, open it
+7. Navigate to `/etc/nginx/sites-available/` you will see the `default` file for the Nginx, open it
 ```
 sudo nano /etc/nginx/sites-available/default
 ```